 It’s never too early to encourage little ones to let their creativity flow.
-This childhood classic, reimagined in whimsical shapes and hues (including donuts, fortunate cookies, and ice cream cones!), helps increase grip strength and encourages the imagination.
-Plus, the chalk is eco-conscious.
+This childhood classic, reimagined in whimsical shapes and hues (including donuts, castles, fortune cookies, and ice cream cones!), helps increase grip strength and encourages the imagination.

 We love how durable all Green Toys are, and this set is the same high-quality we’ve come to expect.
 These cars — made from recycled milk jugs — are great for cultivating imaginative play and practicing gripping skills.

-A balance board is a great sensory tool to develop balance and increase littles’ confidence in their physical abilities and spatial processing.
+These simple wooden boards are a great sensory tool for developing balance and increasing littles’ confidence in their physical abilities and spatial processing.
 Kids straight-up LOVE exploring what they can do with these!
-You can also use it to set up a cozy lounger for story time.
+(You can also use it to set up a cozy lounger for story time.)

 No surprise here: music is soooo beneficial for developing brains — and not just for the creative advantages.
 Playing an instrument also helps teach cause & effect and increases children’s overall neural activity.
 We love these colorful options.